Key Takeaways

 How Many Babies Do Squirrels Have?

 Squirrels usually give birth to small litters containing two to four pups.
-Each litter can contain up to eight pups or as little as a single pup, but litters with two to four pups are most common.
+Each litter can contain up to eight pups or as few as a single pup, but litters with two to four pups are most common.
+Squirrels will stay in the nest until they are 12 weeks old.

 What Do Squirrel Nests Look Like?

-In the wild, squirrel nests, called dreys, are woven of various materials and look sort of like bird’s nests.
+In the wild, squirrel nests, called dreys, are woven of various materials and look like bird nests inside tree cavities or between limbs..
 Squirrels forage for twigs, leaves, moss, and other natural materials readily available in their environment.
 Once they find their materials, they cart them up to their nesting place, carefully constructing the nest in the desired location.

 However, if the opportunity arises, they’ll happily use soft materials they can find in your home.
 For example, if they shimmy into your attic, they might use your home’s insulation as a prime nesting spot, which, unfortunately, can leave a trail of costly damage.